cloro

 Key features

-• AI Overview parsing with cited sources
+• AI Overview parsing with cited sources.

-• Strong client libraries (Python, Node, Go, Java, Ruby, PHP)
+• Strong client libraries (Python, Node, Go, Java, Ruby, PHP).

-• Archive access to historical SERP snapshots
+• Active selector maintenance plus archive access to historical SERP snapshots.

 Pros

-• Widest engine catalog in the category
+• Widest engine catalog in the category.

-• Mature platform (founded 2015) with established procurement and compliance posture
+• Mature platform (founded 2015) with established procurement and compliance posture.

-• Reliable when Google ships UI changes
+• Reliable when Google ships UI changes, with best-in-class documentation.

 Cons

-• Highest per-call effective rate at the entry tier ($75/mo Developer = $15/1k effective)
+• Highest per-call effective rate at the entry tier ($75/mo Developer = $15/1k effective).

-• Per apiserpent’s 2026 benchmark, SerpApi at 1M searches/month costs roughly $7,000 vs DataForSEO’s $600 at the same volume — the gap widens at scale
+• Per apiserpent’s 2026 benchmark, SerpApi at 1M searches/month costs roughly $7,000 vs DataForSEO’s $600.

 Pricing.
 Developer $75/month (5,000 searches, $15/1k effective).
 Production $150/month (15,000 searches, $10/1k).
 Big Data $275/month (30,000 searches, ~$9.17/1k).
-Enterprise custom.
+Enterprise is custom.
 See our SerpAPI alternatives breakdown for the deeper comparison.

 3. DataForSEO — best for bulk SERP at the lowest base rate